Can anyone get Boeing through this mess? He's going to try - Local News 8

 Calhoun turns 63 years old later this year.
 Boeing has not had a CEO older than 65 at any time in the last 50 years.

-It’s not clear if this is a policy or just established practice at the company.
-Company officials would not comment on that question.
-But some outside observers don’t think Calhoun will be one to buck that trend and continue in the role to age 66 and beyond.
+“We have a retirement policy that generally requires retirement at age 65, but the board has the discretion to waive it in any particular instance,” said a Boeing spokesman.
+Some outside observers don’t think Calhoun will be one to buck that trend and continue in the role to age 66 and beyond.

 “I think the way the situation arose, it seems like he’s more in position as a caretaker,” said Epstein.